Tommy Thorpe: Cricket

 Thorpe made three first-class appearances for Northamptonshire in the 1913 County Championship against Essex, Yorkshire and Gloucestershire.
 He had no success in these matches, scoring just 11 runs at an average of 3.66, with a high score of 6.
 However, Northamptonshire won two of these matches, and drew against Yorkshire during which match he faced another ex-Doncaster Rovers player, Alonzo Drake.

 Personal life

-He married Sarah Ann Fitton Wild in 1906 in Kilnhurst St Thomas Church.
+Thorpe married Sarah Ann Fitton Wild in 1906 in Kilnhurst St Thomas Church.
 He and Sarah had five children, Olive, James, Emily, Eric and Kenneth.
 Sarah and his eldest daughter, Olive, died within two weeks of one another in 1918 during the pneumonia pandemic, both buried in Kilnhurst.
 He remarried in 1926 to Mary Alice Elliot.
 He died in Worksop, Nottinghamshire on 28 September 1953.